Sage-Cat/SageStore/docs/Project_Documentation.md

 #### Architecture Layers and Components

-**APIFacade**

-- **Responsibilities**: Acts as a gateway for the system, exposing RESTful APIs and RPC Endpoints to frontend clients and external systems.
-- **Purpose**: Facilitates scalability and maintainability by abstracting the server-side complexities from the client-side, ensuring a decoupled architecture that simplifies client interactions.

 **SageStoreServer**

-- **Responsibilities**: Initializes the application, orchestrates the startup process, and manages the lifecycle of various components such as APIFacade, BusinessLogic, SqliteDatabaseManager, and Mediator.
+- **Responsibilities**: Initializes the application, orchestrates the startup process.
-- **Purpose**: Functions as the central control unit of the application, coordinating high-level operations and ensuring smooth interaction across different layers for a cohesive system behavior.
+- **Purpose**: Functions as the central control unit of the application.

+**Network**

+- **Responsibilities**: Acts as a gateway for the system, exposing RESTful APIs and RPC Endpoints to clients.
+- **Purpose**: Implement async request-response using simple transaction model.

 **BusinessLogic**

 - **Responsibilities**: Implements the core business rules and functionalities of the system.
-It is structured into modules, with examples including UserRolesModule and LogsModule, to encapsulate specific business scenarios.
+It is structured into modules, with examples including UserRolesModule and LogsModule.
-- **Purpose**: Enables a modular and extensible design that simplifies the addition, modification, or removal of functionalities, thereby enhancing the system's adaptability to changing business requirements.
+- **Purpose**: Enables a modular and extensible design that simplifies the addition, modification, or removal of functionalities.

-**SqliteDatabaseManager**

-- **Responsibilities**: Provides an abstraction layer for database interactions, offering a clean API for CRUD operations and more complex queries.
-It includes specific repositories like UserRolesRepository and LogsRepository.
-- **Purpose**: Separates the business logic from data access concerns, allowing for flexibility in changing database technologies or schemas without impacting the business logic layer.

-**Mediator**

-- **Responsibilities**: Acts as a communication hub between different parts of the application, particularly between BusinessLogic modules and their corresponding repositories in the SqliteDatabaseManager.
-It ensures that modules can interact with each other without direct dependencies.
-- **Purpose**: Reduces coupling between components, making the system more maintainable and scalable.
-By facilitating indirect interactions, it simplifies module integration and enhances the system's overall modularity.
+**RepositoriesManager**
+- **Responsibilities**: Provides access to the repositories.
+- **Purpose**: Abstracts business logic from repositories lifetime management.

 ## Dataset specification